 “Mr. Auld found out what was going on, and at once forbade Mrs. Auld to instruct me further, telling her, among other things, that it was unlawful, as well as unsafe, to teach a slave to read.
 To use his own words, further, he said, “If you give a nigger an inch, he will take an ell.
 A nigger should know nothing, but to obey his master – to do as he is told to do.
 Learning would spoil the best nigger in the world…he would at once become unmanageable, and of no value to his master.
 As to himself, it could do him no good, but a great deal of harm.
 It would make him discontented and unhappy.”[ii]

-This event changed set Douglass on a course that one day freed him from bondage, but also made him a significant figure in the history of the Black liberation movement.
-The ruling class, and those who benefit the most from their domination, fear the day that the colonized receive an education for liberation.
-The introduction of an education that allows for the oppressed to see themselves for who they are, and to see the oppressor for who they are, keeps the colonizers up at night.
-When Africans have their “Douglass moment,” it is at this time we will set ourselves on a path for true liberation.
+This event set Douglass on a course that would free him from bondage and create one of the most significant figures in the history of the Black liberation movement.
+The ruling class, and those who benefit the most from colonial domination, fear the day that the colonized receives an education for liberation.
+The introduction of an education that allows for the oppressed to see themselves for who they are, and to see the oppressors for who they are, keeps the colonizers up at night.
+When Africans have their “Douglass moment,” it is at this time we will set ourselves on a similar path to liberation.

 [i] Walter Rodney, How Europe Underdeveloped Africa (Washington, D.C.: Howard University Press, 1982), 238-239.

 [ii] Frederick Douglass, Narrative of the Life and Times of Frederick Douglass (Bensenville, IL: Lushena Books, Inc., 2000), 36.